michelberger-a/git_assignment/README.md

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+It is among a best practice to NOT push changes directly to the main branch.
+Every team/project may have their own standards, but branching is a strategy that allows collaborators to tweak and experiment codes/files, and store without creating conflict.

+With branching, a user is free to experiment with code and will not put the overall project code at risk.
+This will allow other collaborators to review code/files and open discussion about edits.
+This will help prevent merging files with errors or bugs into the main branch.
+Testing may also occur to check the code for correct outputs, such as autograder tools reviewing correct answers to questions.
+Aside from the code, this strategy may prevent project conflicts and disagreements between collaborators.

+With completion and review of a branch.
+A pull request can be created to merge files from the side branch to the main branch.
+Once again, a process can be created allowing collaborators to review changes, completion of a checklist, and editing of changes prior to a merge to the main branch.
+Main branches may be protected by rule sets to allow a side branch to merge to the main branch.

+Overall, changes should be pushed to a side branch instead of the main branch.
+This will provide opportunity for collaborators to review code to ensure it is appropriate.
+A strategy involving the creation and review of side branches will help avert workplace conflicts.